jun-e/jun-etan.com/src/posts/2020-03-20-Day-4-Making-friends-with-our-spaces.md

 As it happens, eventually, one day, I would be able to take it no more, and launch into a comprehensive cleaning/decluttering operation.
 The results are always wonderful.
 The home would no longer be a daunting reminder of my failure to live like a respectable adult and I would know where everything was, how everything worked, and indeed, how everything looked.
 I would start to *inhabit* the space again.

-Being that the case, I'm glad to see friends making their space inhabitable and cosy again, because we are going to spend a whole lot of time in our homes in the next couple of weeks.
+Being that the case, I'm glad to see friends making their space inhabitable and cosy again.
+For me, I am also clearing out my kitchen, and from there I will continue to other parts of the house.
+I'm loving my home more and more, and looking forward to deepening the connection :)